Guide

 Take notes during the debrief and update your capability statement and tender template based on what you learn.
 If an evaluator says your experience section was too vague, add more specific project details next time.
 If they say your pricing breakdown was unclear, restructure it.
 Each debrief makes your next submission stronger.

-See who won and what they bid
+See who won and the reported contract value

-Start Your 7-Day Free Trial
+Start a Trial